Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Clothing" caption="by Luke" />

 I did all the clothing, jumped right in i created a list of everything i wanted to make, and took in the occasional request.
-In total, counting re-skins and colored variations, I did around 96 pieces of clothing.
+In total, counting re-skins and coloured variations, I did around 96 pieces of clothing.

 <ImageCollage images={["clothing1.jpg", "clothing2.jpg", "clothing3.jpg", "clothing4.jpg", "clothing5.jpg",]} />